willsmythe/d3-geo/README.md

 ### Paths

 The geographic path generator, [d3.geoPath](#geoPath), is similar to the shape generators in [d3-shape](https://github.com/d3/d3-shape): given a GeoJSON geometry or feature object, it generates an SVG path data string or [renders the path to a Canvas](http://bl.ocks.org/mbostock/3783604).
 Canvas is recommended for dynamic or interactive projections to improve performance.
-Paths can be used with both [projections](#projections) and arbitrary [transforms](#transforms), or they can be used to render pre-projected planar geometry directly to Canvas or SVG.
+Paths can be used with [projections](#projections) or [transforms](#transforms), or they can be used to render planar geometry directly to Canvas or SVG.

 <a href="#geoPath" name="geoPath">#</a> d3.<b>geoPath</b>() [<>](https://github.com/d3/d3-geo/blob/master/src/path/index.js "Source")